FF #253: πŸŽƒ 8 Smart Ways to Celebrate October Holidays

 Read more from Flanders Family Freebies

-Welcome to the 252nd issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+Welcome to the 260th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Mesquite, Texas Thursday, October 2, 2025 Hello, Reader.
-The first Thursday of every October has been set aside in the US as "Bring Your Bible to School Day."
-In high school, I...
+Tyler, Texas Wednesday, November 26, 2025 Hello, Reader.
+Tomorrow is Thanksgiving.
+Can you believe it?
+I sincerely hope it will be a restful and relaxing holiday for you as you...

-PHOTO SOURCE: Designecologist via Pexels Welcome to the 251st issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+PHOTO SOURCE: Anna Tukhfatullina via Pexels Welcome to the 259th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Tyler, Texas Thursday, September 25, 2025 Hello, Reader.
-Monday marked the first day of fall.
-Are you as excited as I am for the change...
+Tyler, Texas Wednesday, November 19, 2025 Hello, Reader.
+I'm guessing that this time next week, you (like I) will be in the thick of...

-Welcome to the 250th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
+PHOTO SOURCE: Monstera Production via Pexels Welcome to the 258th issue of Flanders Family Freebies, a weekly themed link list of resources designed by me, Jennifer Flanders, in hopes of helping you build a strong, happy, healthy home.
 Thank you for giving me a place in your inbox!
 Was this newsletter forwarded to you by a friend?
 Want your own?
 Subscribe here.
-Grand Prairie, Texas Wednesday, September 17, 2025 Hello, Reader.
-This past week has been one we won't soon forget, hasn’t it?
-So much senseless violence and death.
-The brutal...
+Tyler, Texas Wednesday, November 12, 2025 Hello, Reader.
+God tells us to give thanks in all circumstances.
+Do you ever find that...